Ashley Lin

-Ashley Lin or Lin Shan (林姗; born March 12, 2003) is a Chinese-American figure skater, who represents China in ladies' singles.
+Ashley Lin or Lin Shan (林姗; born March 12, 2003) is an American-born Chinese figure skater, who represents China in ladies' singles.
 She is the 2020 Chinese national bronze medalist.

-She won the 2017 U.S. national junior bronze medal, before switching to representing China internationally.
+Born in the United States, she competed for the U.S. and won the 2017 U.S. national junior bronze medal, before representing China internationally.

 Personal life

 Lin was born in Frisco, Texas, on March 12, 2003, to Chinese immigrants from Shanghai.
 Her parents both work in computer companies.
-Lin became a naturalized Chinese citizen in early 2019, and thus relinquished her U.S. citizenship, as China does not allow dual nationality.
+According to Xinhua News, Lin became a naturalized Chinese citizen in early 2019, and thus relinquished her U.S. citizenship, as China does not allow dual nationality.

 Lin was accepted to the Wharton School of the University of Pennsylvania as part of the Class of 2026.

 Career

 Early career

 Lin began skating in 2008.
 She was the 2016 U.S. national novice pewter medalist.

 2016–2017 season

 Lin was assigned to her first international event, 2016 JGP Slovenia, where she placed sixth.
 She won Midwestern Sectionals and advanced to the 2017 U.S. Championships, where she won bronze.